KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * Identify the strengths of your disrupter’s business model
 * Identify your own relative advantages
 * Evaluate the conditions that would help or hinder the disrupter from co-opting your current advantages in the future.
-*
-### Reverse Engineering for Success
-* What does a successful national United Methodist Church look like?
-* Whom should the church reach?
-* How should the church reach them?